-As a company with less than \$1.07 billion in gross revenues during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act, or JOBS Act, enacted in April 2012.
+As a company with less than \$1.0 billion in revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act, or JOBS Act, enacted in April 2012.
 An "emerging growth company" may take advantage of reduced reporting requirements that are otherwise applicable to public companies.
 These provisions include, but are not limited to: